xackery/classless/README.md

 - All Augments are NO TRADE.

 # Gear
-- Wearing a shield causes a 30% damage reduction to all outgoing and incoming damage, potentially?
+- Wearing a shield causes a 30% damage reduction bonus to all outgoing and incoming damage
-- Wearing full plate is an additional 30% damage reduction to all outgoing and incoming damage?
-Or maybe not.. it does something similar-ish
+- Wearing full plate is an additional 20% damage reduction to all outgoing and incoming damage
-- Leather and Chain and mixed gear will calculate the damage reduction the closer it is to plate..
-I believe.
+- Leather and Chain and mixing gear will calculate the damage reduction the closer it is to plate
-- Wearing full cloth has something similar to no damage reduction innate bonus
+- Wearing full cloth has to no damage reduction bonus
 - Power source and Charm slot do things I'm not aware of yet.
-- Ammo slot does odd desync issues and arrows are wonky
+- Arrows are not consumed (Ranged attack is buggy)